IS BATTERY STORAGE RIGHT FOR YOU?

 If the battery is used for storing surplus solar energy just once a day, it will store a maximum of 80% of the rated capacity.
 This can then be used in the evening and night.

-However, this assumes you have surplus solar energy everyday to store in your battery system.
-In reality, you will have insufficient surplus power and won’t use all the power in the evening.
-As a further complication, it’s also possible you could use and discharge your battery more than once a day which would increase your savings.
+However, this assumes you have surplus solar energy everyday to store in your battery system, and that your solar is generating at 100% even in the winter.
+In reality, you will have insufficient surplus power and won’t use all the power in the evening, especially in the summer – unless you have a car charger.

 You need to be clear about how much you are likely to use the batteries.